camptocamp/c2cgeoform/docs/developer-guide.rst

    # generate the c2cgeoform_demo project with mod_wsgi related files
    APACHE_ENTRY_POINT=c2cgeoform make modwsgi

-Create the database as for serving the developement version, see:
+Create the database as to serve the development version, see:
 :ref:`developer-guide Serve_development_version`

 Include the demo project in Apache virtual host configuration: